 What’s In A Motto?

-The school’s motto was actually stolen from the coat of arms of Admiral Lord Nelson (none of our founders was remotely grand enough to have any such thing), and its original application was no doubt theological.
+The school’s motto was actually taken from the coat of arms of Admiral Lord Nelson (none of our founders was remotely grand enough to have any such thing), and its original application was no doubt theological.
 Today, we see its relevance somewhat differently – as a reminder of what’s possible for us as a school if we set about things in the right way.

 By any standards, we are today a very high-performing school – but there was nothing inevitable about our success: our achievements (our works) are the result of an act of group will (faith, if you like).
 We actually set out to do what we’ve done – to turn an “average” school in to a “top” one.
 So naturally, we’re rather proud of this – which is why we’ll now run the risk of boring you for a paragraph while we tell you the story.